Life insurance can offer the peace of mind that your loved ones will be taken care of financially if you pass away.

 What types of life insurance policy are there?

 - Level term insurance: this type of policy pays out if you die within the period of time it covers (the term).
-It will pay out the same amount whenever in the term you die.
+It will pay out the same amount whenever in the term you pass away.

 - Decreasing term insurance: this type of policy also lasts for a set period of time, but the amount it pays out decreases as the term progresses.
 A decreasing term policy is often linked to a mortgage, as the amount you owe decreases over time.

-- Whole of life insurance: as the name suggests, these pay out if you die at any time, provided you keep up the premium payments.
+- Whole of life insurance: this type of policy does not have a set period of time and covers you as long as you keep up the premium payments.
 These types of policies are usually more expensive than term insurance policies.
 They can be used as part of estate planning or funeral planning.

-- Over 50s plans: available only to people over the age 50, these can help with funeral costs, paying debts or if you want to leave money to beneficiaries when you die.
+- Over 50s plans: available only to people over the age 50, this type of policy can help with funeral costs, paying debts or if you want to leave money to beneficiaries when you die.

 The type of life insurance you choose will depend on your individual needs.
 You may also want to look into critical illness cover, which will pay out if you become ill with one of the conditions listed on the policy.
 If you aren't confident in working out what you need for yourself, you should speak to a financial planning expert.